Biohazard Cleanup

 Biosafety Level 2

 Level 2 biohazards can include viruses such as HIV and staphylococcus.
 These can pose a mild to moderate health risk to those exposed.
-The PPE worn while cleaning level 2 hazards include coats/suits, gloves, eyewear, and face shields.
+The PPE worn while cleaning level 2 hazards include suits, gloves, eyewear, and face shields.
 Some chemicals are also included in level 2, and an area used for eye washing or skin washing should be available.

 Biosafety Level 3